aleclarson/vscode-tab-traversal/README.md

 > Use the `Tab` and `Shift+Tab` shortcuts (or custom keybindings) to
 > traverse through text in a file.
 >
+> The cursor jumps to whichever of the following is closest:
+>
+> - the end of the line
-> The cursor jumps to the end of the nearest word or before the nearest
+> - the end of the nearest word
-> closing bracket / quote.
+> - before a closing bracket / quote

 &nbsp;